-OUC's informational website, self-service portal and automated phone system are used by over 170,000 customers each month.
+OUC's informational website, self-service portal and automated phone system are transacted with millions of times each year by many customers.

 Customers are able to find tips, videos on ways to save, and frequently asked questions regarding their services.
 Through their myOUC online profile, they are able to pay their bills, make service requests, request payment extensions and more.
 The Usage Dashboard and OUC Power Pass program continue to drive adoption of the website.
 The site is mobile friendly and accessible from a range of devices including tablets and smartphones.